11TH Cherry Tree Poem Questions and Answers

 The speaker's struggle for independence in the cherry tree poem is inextricably tied to the guilt and shame that permeates their psyche, manifesting as a self-rebuking voice that constantly questions their ability to break free from paternal expectations.
 As you explore further into the poem, you'll notice how this emotional burden weighs heavily on the speaker's mind, causing inner turmoil that's hard to shake off.
 The speaker's struggle to assert their autonomy is constantly hindered by the feeling of guilt and shame, which stems from their perceived inability to meet their father's expectations.

-See also 400 Meter Freestyle Poem Questions and Answers
+See also A Grain of Sand Poem Questions and Answers

 This guilt and shame are further exacerbated by the speaker's perception of their own shortcomings, which they believe are a direct result of their failure to live up to their father's standards.
 As a result, the speaker is trapped in a cycle of self-doubt and negative self-talk, which only serves to reinforce their feelings of guilt and shame.
 This emotional burden is a significant obstacle to the speaker's quest for independence, and it's something you'll need to examine further to fully understand the poem's themes and motifs.